daviebadger/notes/restructuredtext/restructuredtext.rst

       optional-directive-body-elements

-Some examples of directive configurations:
+Some examples of using directives:

 #. a directive without arguments, options and body elements: